hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 [CP subsystem](https://docs.hazelcast.org/docs/4.0/manual/html-single/index.html#cp-subsystem)
-builds a strongly consistent layer inside Hazelcast Jet which can be used for distributed coordination use cases such as distributed locking and synchronization.
+builds a strongly consistent layer inside Hazelcast Jet which can be used for distributed coordination use cases, such as distributed locking and synchronization.
 The CP subsystem is based on a full RAFT implementation and requires a minimum of 3 nodes to run (though it can be run with a single node in _unsafe_ mode).